People's Socialist Republic of Albania: Consolidation of power and initial reforms

-On 29 November 1944, Albania was liberated by the National Liberation Movement (In Albanian: Lëvizja Nacional-Çlirimtare LNÇ).
-The Anti-Fascist National Liberation Council, formed in May, became the country's provisional government.
+On 29 November 1944, Albania was liberated from German occupation by the National Liberation Movement (In Albanian: Lëvizja Anti-fashiste Nacional-Çlirimtare, or LANÇ), having previously formed a provisional government (Anti-Fascist National Liberation Council) in May that year.

-The government, like the LNÇ, was dominated by the two-year-old Communist Party of Albania, and the party's first secretary, Enver Hoxha, became Albania's prime minister.
-From the start, the LNC government was an undisguised Communist regime.
+The government, like the LANÇ, was dominated by the two-year-old Communist Party of Albania, and the party's first secretary, Enver Hoxha, became Albania's prime minister.
+From the start, the LANÇ government was an undisguised Communist regime.
 In most of the rest of what became the Eastern Bloc, the Communist parties were nominally part of a coalition government for a few years before seizing full control and creating one-party states.

-Having sidelined the nationalist Balli Kombëtar after their collaboration with the Nazis, the LNÇ quickly moved to consolidate its power, liberate the country's tenants and workers, and fraternally link Albania with other socialist countries.
-King Zog I was permanently barred from returning to Albania.
+Having sidelined the nationalist Balli Kombëtar after their collaboration with the Nazis, the LANÇ quickly moved to consolidate its power, liberate the country's tenants and workers, and fraternally link Albania with other socialist countries.